-10.1 Summary Of The Segmentation Pipeline
+10.1 Summary of the Segmentation Pipeline

 In this dissertation, we presented an image analysis pipeline for neuroanatomical MR image segmentation, which consists of an initial brain tissue classification procedure with relative thresholding complemented by terrain analysis, a series of segmentation error correction procedures, and a procedure for cortical surface reconstruction.
 Segmentation error correction includes a multiscale morphological topology correction procedure for white matter and two non-cerebrum tissue elimination procedures for extraction of cerebral white matter and cerebral gray matter respectively.
-The topology correction algorithm and the cerebrum extraction procedure depend on several generic morphological and morphometric analysis algorithms, particularly a 3D curve skeletononzation algorithm and its variants, and a cell-complex-based morphometric analysis algorithm.
+The topology correction algorithm and the cerebrum extraction procedure depend on several generic morphological and morphometric analysis algorithms, particularly a 3D curve skeletononzation algorithm.